FertigLab/pipelines/.github/pull_request_template.md

 - [ ]  The change is sufficiently small

 # For the approver
-- [ ] OK, code does what is indended
+- [ ] OK, code does what is intended
 - [ ] its' OK to do it that way
 - [ ] it's OK to read and comprehend the code
 - [ ] tests, documentation, style are OK